diwu86/simple_job_search/README.md

 for heroku deployment, please check heroku/master branch

 Next steps:
-Move simple search call(currently using SimpleSearch model) to a search client and make it configurable.
+* Move simple search call(currently using SimpleSearch model) to a search client and make it configurable.
-Move buttons, links inside base_style
+* Move buttons, links inside base_style
-Make this search as a gem instead of an app.
+* Make this search as a gem instead of an app.
 This way, different countries can just include this gem in their host app and use their own I18n locale and style.
+* Check autocomplete gem for location
+* Find or create a pagination gem that does not use ActiveRecord(Current pagination does not look good)